The Rangers gathered, three times, and each time George R. Stewart was present: Twice in spirit, once in the flesh.

 The first gathering of the Rangers – as far as this tale of George R. Stewart is concerned – was at Thornton State Beach near San Francisco.
-Ranger Don, seen in the photo reading from Stewart’s novel, began his hike up the trail there, one that would lead to the publication of the GRS Biography and this weblog.
+Ranger Don, seen in the photo reading from Earth Abides, began his hike up the trail there.
+It would lead to the publication of the GRS Biography and this weblog.

-Other Rangers who would follow that trail, or the Ranger trail, also gathered at Thornton State Beach.
+Other Rangers who would follow the GRS trail or the Ranger trail also gathered at Thornton State Beach.
 Ranger Bob would become the Chief Naturalist at a National Preserve.
 Ranger Steve, a Search and Rescue Ranger.
-Ranger Nick would move to Regional Parks up north; then to the Interpretive Program at Fort Ross State Historic Park.
+Ranger Nick a Regional Park Ranger and the Interpretive Program at Fort Ross State Historic Park.

 Another who started the Ranger Trail at Thornton Beach was only a boy in those days.
 Johnny was a bit of a Huckleberry Finn, often bringing down the gentle wrath of Ranger Don by letting his dog run free.

 But something about the State Beach and the Rangers there reached that young fellow.
 He eventually joined the National Park Service at Fort Point National Historic Site.
 Eventually he transferred to Alcatraz National Historic Site in the Golden Gate National Recreation Area as Ranger John.

 Over the years since, he has become an extraordinary Ranger….the ideal urban National Park Ranger.
 He carries a strong foundation of National Park History and values and the history of the American Penitentiary system – which goes back to the Founding Fathers – and constantly improves the interpretive program in new and exceptional ways.
 He even earned an Emmy for co-producing the best documentary about The Rock.